Longmont City Limits

 History: There are over 4,000 businesses operating within the City of Longmont.
 Currently (prior to 2010), the fire engine companies conduct inspections on a three-year rotation for low hazard type businesses, and fire prevention personnel conducts annual inspections for high hazard type businesses.

-Please contact the Longmont Fire Department Prevention Division at (303)651-8437 for more information.
-You may also email Fire Inspector Mike Selan or Assistant Chief Jim Lynch for assistance.
+Please contact the Longmont Fire Codes and Planning Office at (303)651-8437 for more information.
+You may also email Fire Inspector Mike Selan or Captain Michele Goldman for assistance.